-Our preschool classes and 'open' hip-hop and jazz classes cover a variety of dance and performing arts activities.
+Our preschool classes and 'open' commercial, hip-hop, acro and jazz classes cover a variety of dance and performing arts activities.
 These classes are great for students who don't enjoy the pressure of sitting exams, anyone who just wants to try out dance classes, and those who simply enjoy dance as a form of expression and exercise

 In our exam classes, students learn specific steps, routines and combinations in preparation for exams in August/September each year.
-In ballet and modern theatre jazz we follow the ISTD syllabus; while our hip-hop, tap and contemporary classes follow the NZAMD syllabus.
+In ballet we follow the ISTD syllabus; while our modern jazz, hip-hop, tap and contemporary classes follow the NZAMD syllabus.
 We pride ourselves on a high and consistent pass rate.

 Ballet is the foundation of most forms of dance and the skills it teaches translate into other styles students may be learning.
 It is a disciplined genre that is perfect for developing strength, control, balance, posture and flexibility.
 The qualities gained from learning ballet include focus, discipline, confidence and dedication – all of which can have a positive impact on schoolwork and other areas of life.

 At Northern School of Performing Arts, ballet classes follow the ISTD syllabus, which has evolved to promote the English classical style.
 Our ballet teachers are highly experienced, passionate and dedicated, so you can be assured that your child is good hands.
 While they are not compulsory, we encourage students to sit the annual ISTD exams.
 Students also have the opportunity to showcase their hard work at our annual end-of-year performance.